Nathaniel-Coulter/Obscura-Canvas-Uniformity/README.md

 If you are using Obscura on your native OS, and/or have normal hardware specs, i.e, 8 Cores, 16GB of Ram -- then you're probably okay.

 **NOTE: By "Cores" to allocate, I mean vCPUs.
-Websites can't see what hardware you're running only drivers...
+Websites can't see what hardware you're running, as they are blocked from running commands on your terminal.
+This means they can only estimate your hardware based on your drivers, and other leaks we addressed via the batch file...
 So even if you have an older i5 chips with 6-10 physical cores, it should support dual threads so 6*2=12 VCPU's.
 If you can get by without using the extension by allocating more vCPU "cores" to your VM, that is always the best option.**

 However, if you're running a VM without the ability to allocate a minimum of 4 Cores and 8GB, definitely use the inputs below.
 (I still HIGHLY recommend getting an SSD / Qubes so you have the ability to allocate normal looking resources to your VM for Redteam sims or just everyday use without getting flagged from Banking sites).
 Only deviate from suggested specs unless you're aiming to spoof a certain machine, otherwise your browser fingerprint will be too unique if you put like 7 cores and 15GB of RAM it isn't realistic anymore.